freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.ImageStimulus.md

 ## ImageStimulus() Constructor

-This default constructor starts with an image size of 10 mm by 10 mm (I didn't want to cause surprise by starting with zero size)
+This default constructor starts with an image size of 10 by 10 (I didn't want to cause surprise by starting with zero size)

 ```csharp
 public ImageStimulus();